agriculturegovau/agds-next/.changeset/shaggy-waves-exercise.md

 '@ag.ds-next/react': patch
 ---

-Page alert: Added support for element in title prop
+page-alert: Added support for a react element in the `title` prop